alexGuerraDev/fronted-toolbox-test/README.md

 npm start
 ```

-and to create a production version
+and to create a production version.

 ```
 npm run build